What is Africa’s Great Migration?

 That said, even if travelers observe the Migration when it isn’t following the “normal” pattern (think: an unusually dry or unusually wet season), wildlife viewing in any given area—whether Kenya or Tanzania—is still abundant.
 Quite literally, millions of wildebeest, zebras and gazelles participate in the Great Migration—so you’re sure to view a couple thousand making their way through this vast region.

-What is the best time to view Africa’s Great Wildebeest Migration?
+When is the best time to see Africa’s Great Wildebeest Migration?

 As the grassy plains of the southern Serengeti begin to dry out, the animals move north in search of sustenance and reliable water sources.